PatrickHo-134/learning-timeline-frontend/README.md

 # Learning Timeline - Frontend

-The **Learning Note App** is a full-stack web application designed to help users create, organize, and archive learning notes, promoting efficient self-paced learning and personal development.
+The **Learning Timeline App** is a full-stack web application designed to help users create, organize, and archive learning notes, promoting efficient self-paced learning and personal development.
 The project is built using modern web technologies like **React.js** and **Redux** on the frontend, and it communicates with a backend API developed with **Python** and **Django**.

-This repository contains the **frontend** part of the project, which consumes the API provided by the [Learning Note API](https://github.com/PatrickHo-134/learning-timeline-api).
+This repository contains the **frontend** part of the project, which consumes the API provided by the [Learning Timeline API](https://github.com/PatrickHo-134/learning-timeline-api).
 The frontend is responsible for delivering a seamless and responsive user experience, handling user interactions, rendering learning notes, collections, and labels, and managing state with Redux for efficient data flow across the application.

 Key features include: